score-framework/py.doc/docs/tutorial/http/home.rst

 As you can see, the URL template now happily accepts *every* URL and returns a greeting for the given string.
 This is achieved through a variable in the URL template, and we will soon make use of this to access our articles.
-But let's first change the route to list the articles in our database instead:
+But let's first change the route to list the articles in our database instead.
+The content of the file ``moswblog/http.py`` should now be the following:

 .. code-block:: python

-    from .router import router
-    import blog.db as db
+    import moswblog.db as db
+    from score.http import RouterConfiguration

+    router = RouterConfiguration()

     @router.route('home', '/')
     def home(ctx):
-        html = ''
+        titles = list(article.title
-        for article in ctx.db.query(db.Article):
+                      for article in ctx.orm.query(db.Article))
-            html += article.title
-            html += '<br>'
-        return html
+        return '<br>'.join(titles)

 Alright, this is a bit more interesting, but we still can't see the contents of the aricles.
 The next step would be to create the :ref:`article route